OU Calendar Powered by Helios

 Adding and Managing Events

 Events can be added in one of two ways.
 One way is to create them as an administrator and add them directly to the calendar.
-Other users can also submit events via the calendar, which can then be approved and added.
+Web visitors can also submit events via the calendar, which can then be approved and added.

 - Hover over the Events menu and select "Add Event" from under Edit Events.